International Union for Conservation of Nature: Criticism

 It has been claimed that the IUCN puts the needs of nature above those of humans, disregarding economic considerations and the interests of indigenous peoples and other traditional users of the land.
 Until the 1980s IUCN favoured the "Yellowstone Model" of conservation which called for the removal of humans from protected areas.
 The expulsion of the Maasai people from Serengeti National Park and the Ngorongoro Conservation Area is perhaps the best known example of this approach.

 IUCN's relationships with local land users like the Maasai have caused controversy in the past.

 This is linked to another criticism that has been directed at IUCN, namely that throughout its history it has mainly been 'Northern focused', i.e. had a West-European or North-American perspective on global conservation.
 Some critics point to the fact that many individuals involved in the establishment of IUCN had been leading figures in the British Society for the Preservation of the Wild Fauna of Empire, which wanted to protect species against the impact of 'native' hunting pressure in order to safeguard hunting by Europeans.
 The fact that, at least until the 1990s, most of IUCN staff, the chairs of the Commissions and the IUCN president came from western countries has also led to criticism.

 More recently, activist environmental groups have argued that IUCN is too closely associated with governmental organizations and with the commercial sector.
 IUCN's cooperation with Shell came in for criticism, also from its own membership.
 IUCN's close partnership with Coca-Cola in Vietnam – where they have together been launching Coca-Cola-focused community centres – has also drawn some criticism and allegations of greenwashing.
 Its decision to hold the 2012 World Conservation Congress on Jeju Island, South Korea, where the local community and international environmental activists were protesting against the construction of a navy base also led to controversy.

+In October 2025, the IUCN World Conservation Congress in Abu Dhabi became the centre of a global controversy over the use of synthetic biology in conservation.
+The debate centred on two competing motions that exposed deep divisions within the international conservation community.
+Motion 133 proposed a precautionary pause on the genetic engineering of wild species, while Motion 087 established IUCN's first-ever Policy on Synthetic Biology that would allow case-by-case evaluation of genetic technologies in conservation.
+The controversy highlighted fundamental disagreements about whether genetic engineering has any legitimate role in protecting or restoring ecosystems.

+Motion 133 was defeated by one vote, while Motion 087 was adopted with a significant majority, creating a policy framework that embraces synthetic biology as a potential conservation tool.
+Critics characterized the outcome as biotech lobbyists winning while nature loses, with some viewing it as a betrayal of conservation's first principles.